DSC-UIUC/rbay-backend/README.md

 **POST /updatePosting**

 Changes posting to contain values that are in the request body.
 Users can only update their own postings.
+Returns bad request if any applicant object contains an invalid id (i.e. the id field does not correspond to the UID of an existing user.)

 Request body (JSON):
 ```